 You can indeed make that happen.
-I will tell you a little secret, that is actually no secret at all, but for some reason, we act like we don't know it: You can only do one thing at a time.
+I'll tell you a little secret, that is actually no secret at all, but for some reason, we act like we don't know it: You can only do one thing at a time.
 This doesn't mean that you can only do one thing.
 You can do everything on your to do list, but you can only do one thing at the same time.

-I will give you an example of mine that I hope you can relate to.
+I'll give you an example of mine that I hope you can relate to.

 When I only have one thing in my mental to do list, I perform that one thing exquisitely because my whole focus is put into it.